 A. A swag is a traditional outback bed, you will be provided with one on your tour.
 It’s a soft mattress with a canvas cover, like a big sleeping bag with zips either side.
 You still use your sleeping bag and pillow inside the swag, but the swag provides you with extra protection from the elements.
-It also means you don’t have to use a tent.
+It also means you don’t have to use a tent, although there is always one available to you.
 If you don’t want to use a swag, some people simply take the mattress from inside the swag to put in their tent.

 Q. What type of tents do you provide?